 In 1998, Squaw Valley upgraded its cable car system and has maintained a sterling safety record since.

-Note: The author consulted an array of sources in writing the above article but he is particularly indebted to the accounts of the accident written by Dick Dorworth for Ski Magazine and the late Robert Frohlich for Moonshine Ink.
+Editor’s Note: The author consulted an array of sources in writing this article, but he is particularly indebted to the accounts of the accident written by Dick Dorworth for Ski Magazine and the late Robert Frohlich for Moonshine Ink.